Random Number Generator

 Formatting Options

-To generate a random 4-digit number, set your number generator's range between 1000 and 9999.
-This ensures that every number produced has exactly four digits.
+To generate a random 4-digit number, set your range between 1000 and 9999.
+This ensures every number produced has exactly four digits.

 Example: